-A fisherman can cast the line, but can only wait for the fish to bite.
-Your catch will come in its own time; you cannot make it come —neither by working nor by planning nor by wishing.
-You may need to provide nourishment for you and your loved ones, but only through patience can you become the bridge between the fickle fish and the eventual feast.
+A fisherman can cast the line but still can only wait for the fish to bite.
+Your catch will come in its own good time; you cannot make it come sooner—neither by working nor by planning nor by wishing.
+Though you may have a need to provide nourishment, it is only through patience that you can become the bridge between the fickle fish and the eventual feast.
 Strength in a time of trial waits quietly, resolutely.
-Weakness grows agitated, and abandons the effort before the fish bite.
+Weakness grows agitated, abandoning the effort before the fish start biting.
 Periods of waiting are most fruitful when used for quiet contemplation.
+This is patience.

-Proceed cautiously, but resolutely, with whatever you are doing.
-The situation calls for consistency and patience.
+Proceed cautiously but resolutely, with whatever you are doing.
+The situation calls for consistency and perseverance.
 Waiting is an essential skill; patience is a powerful force.
-Time is an ally of those with inner strength—the kind of strength that allows you to be uncompromisingly honest with yourself, while sticking to the path you have charted.
+Time is an ally for those with inner strength—the strength that allows you to be uncompromisingly honest with yourself while sticking to the path you have charted.
 If you persevere with a positive attitude, time weakens even the hardest obstacles.
-To rush anything, or impatiently force results, stimulates resistance and causes setbacks.
-At best, you achieve surface changes that may just as quickly be reversed.
+To rush anything, or force results, stimulates resistance and causes setbacks.
+At best, you achieve surface changes that may be reversed just as quickly.
 Steadfast waiting—holding to your integrity—leads to slow but permanent improvements.
 In the end, you accomplish something great.
 Be content to practice patience.

-If you are in a leadership position, it is essential to allow the people on your team time to enjoy life, and increase the pleasure of their work.
-All work and no play defeats the purpose of the work, and weakens the commitments of others toward the goal.
+If you are in a leadership position, allow the people on your team the time to take a break and enjoy life, which will increase the pleasure of their work.
+All work and no play defeats the purpose of work and weakens the commitments of others toward the goal.
 In personal matters, remember that everything cannot be done at once.
-If you do not take time for recreation and relaxation today, will tomorrow really be any better?
+If you do not take time for recreation and relaxation today, will tomorrow be any better?